Food Pantry

 The Batavia Interfaith Food Pantry has been open for over 40 years.
 It is currently serving over 1,200 individuals each month.
 This would not be possible without the active support of community volunteers and donors who so selflessly donate their time, effort, and money.
 Our pantry requires 900 worker hours each month to fill our client shopping hours and food collection and stocking needs.

-The BIFP Bylaws, updated November 2022, are available here.
+The BIFP Bylaws, updated June 2024, are available here.

 The BIFP Form 990 and the Independent Accountant’s Report are available upon request.